Website | Service Status | Release Notes

 Let be:

-A Monte Carlo simulation of a Gaussian mixture distribution over $T$ time periods is defined as the generation of $T$ independent and identically distributed random variables $X_i, i=1..T$ each following a Gaussian mixture distribution made of $m$ Gaussian components whose Gaussian distribution is $\mathcal{N} \left( \mu_j, \sigma_j^2 \right)$, $j=1..m$.
+A Monte Carlo simulation of a Gaussian mixture distribution over $T$ time periods is defined as the generation of $T$ independent and identically distributed random variables $X_i, i=1..T$ each following a Gaussian mixture distribution made of $m$ Gaussian components, each with weight $p_j$ and with Gaussian distribution $\mathcal{N} \left( \mu_j, \sigma_j^2 \right)$, $j=1..m$.

 Notes: